jeancwhwang/Portfolio_Cyclistic_Bike-Share_Case_Study/README.md

 + end_lng: Longitude of the end station.
 + member_casual: The type of users, either annual members or casual riders.

-## Data Cleaning and Data Manipulation
+## Data Cleaning, Data Manipulation, and Data Exploration

-This dataset is already very well formatted.
+This dataset is already very well formatted, and I used SQL to clean the dataset.
 There is no duplicate data or irrelevant data.
 However, there were12 data that start_at was longer than end_at, which should be the opposite.
 Therefore, I flipped those data and updated the table so that start_at can be shorter than end_at to calculate the correct ride length.
 Also, 54 users have the same started_at and ended_at, and it might be a red flag.
 I still keep them in the dataset because it is a small number of users (compared to the 769,204 users).

+For more details, please see [the data cleaning, data manipulation, and data exploration file](https://github.com/jeancwhwang/Portfolio_Cyclistic/blob/main/cyclistic_data_exploration.sql)

+## Data Analysis

+I used SQL to conduct descriptive analysis to understand the counts and percentages of the user type, rideable type, popular days to use Cyclistic, and the top 5 start and end locations.
+To do that, I created two views to run some calculations.
+One view was to understand the ride length, such as the average ride length, and day of the week.
+Another view was to get a better sense of the locations, such as the top 5 start and end stations.

+For more details, please see [the data analysis file](https://github.com/jeancwhwang/Portfolio_Cyclistic/blob/main/cyclistic_data_analysis_member_casual.sql)

 ## Findings